4th grade linking verbs worksheets

 Fourth graders meet linking verbs beyond is and was: the solution turned cloudy, the crowd grew quiet, the milk smells sour.
-The verb links the subject to a description rather than showing an action, and the richer verbs make the linking test genuinely necessary.
+The verb links the subject to a description rather than showing an action.

 The kind of sentences you'll get